 A change in leadership is a strong signal, both internally and externally, that the organization is committed to cultural renewal.
 But it needs to be backed up by further action.
 When a culture is truly toxic, it’s not about tweaks, it’s about wholesale change and that often means spending money.

 Brian Kropp, from research and consulting firm Gartner, told The Atlantic, “A lot of companies try to talk themselves out of these sorts of cultural challenges.
 They’ll write memos, send notes, make presentations, saying things need to change.
 But at the end of the day, if you’re not spending money to try to change the problem, the likelihood that you’re actually able to change the culture is incredibly low.”

 Brian says long-term initiatives, like training around new expectations and behaviors, creating new roles, and hiring new people who will support the new culture, all require ongoing investment.
-This is alongside investment in the policies and procedures to support a speak up culture.
+This is alongside investment in the policies and procedures to support a speak-up culture.

-These measures, and the constant investment they require, aren’t just for show, although that’s part of it.
+These measures and the constant investment they require aren’t just for show, although that’s part of it.
 They’re about creating new ways of behaving and working that will replace the old cultural DNA and prevent it from re-emerging.

 An example of what it takes to build a better culture

 These measures are general examples of the work it takes to turn things around.
-But to really make cultural change happen, leaders, and a new CEO in particular, need to make it personal.
+But to make cultural change happen, leaders, and a new CEO in particular, need to make it personal.